allenai/aokvqa/README.md

 #### Querying GPT-3

-To follow our experiments which use GPT-3, you.
+To follow our experiments which use GPT-3, you must have access to the [OpenAI API](https://openai.com/api/) (at cost).
 Please retrieve your [organization](https://beta.openai.com/account/org-settings) and [API](https://beta.openai.com/account/api-keys) keys and set them in your environment variables.

 ```bash
 export OPENAI_ORG=....